yasir2000/linkedout/README.md

 - 🎨 Beautiful UI with dark mode support
 - ⚡️ Instant message previews
 - 🔒 Secure authentication

+## Known Outscope
+- Logic breaks if you send the first message (no sendee data set in DB)
+- Emoji reactions will not show
+- Group threads do not show (only Classic LinkedIN inbox, no Sales navigator either).
+Should be easy to tweak.
+- Draft reply only takes previous message (and name) as context.
+- Text Snippets can be Created/ Updated / Deleted via PocketBase, not yet in-app.

 ## Tech Stack